Kozea/Pynuts/docs/Advanced tutorial.rst

 Configuration
 ~~~~~~~~~~~~~
-If you want to use document archiving, you need to define the the path to your document repository in the application config, using the ``PYNUTS_DOCUMENT_REPOSITORY`` config..
+If you want to use document archiving, you need to define the the path to your document repository in the application config, using the `PYNUTS_DOCUMENT_REPOSITORY` config.

 Refer to the Pynuts `configuration <Configuration.html>`_ page for more information.